Pre-Trial Intervention (PTI) in Pinellas County

-Entering PTI comes with serious consequences to your career if you are a health care professional (physician or nurse), certified educator or teacher, lawyer, law enforcement officer or member of the military.
+Entering PTI comes with serious consequences to your career particularly if you are licensed as a health care professional (physician or nurse), certified educator (teacher), attorney, law enforcement officer, or member of the military.
 Getting the charges dropped outright (on the merits) is a much better result.

-Call the attorneys at the Sammis Law Firm.
-We represent clients charged with misdemeanor and felony offenses throughout Pinellas County, FL.
 We can help you understand the pros and cons of entering a PTI program in any misdemeanor or felony cases in Pinellas County.
-We also help clients seal or expunge their criminal record in Pinellas County after the case is resolved if they are eligible.

 Call (813) 250-0500 to discuss the case.